embeepea-scratch/snapshot-feeder/README.md

-The `feeder` script examines all the images in the entire IMAGE_ROOT directory heirarchy, and generates or updates the snapshot feed files and master feed files accordingly.
+The `feeder` script examines all the images in the entire IMAGE_ROOT directory heirarchy, and generates or updates the snapshot feed files and master feed files accordingly. `Feeder` also creates and/or updates the `web` directory symlinks; see _Web Resolution Directory Symlinks_ above for more details about that.

 By default, when invoked with no arguments, `feeder` examines both the existing images and the existing snapshot feed files present for